Crewe/itach-web/README.md

 Add your device to the `IP2CC`.
 (Currently only one device is supported).
 Next update the paths to where you want the database and logs to be stored.
-Because the devices reset to their disconnected state after a power loss event, this will allow you to have the ports restore to their pre-power-loss status, assuming it didn't occur duing a port state change.
+Because the devices reset to their disconnected state after a power loss event, this will allow you to have the ports restore to their pre-power-loss status, assuming it didn't occur during a port state change.

 ## Ready to go!